The Best Ghostwriters

 Lastly, ghostwriting is art.
 Publishing is commerce.
 Ghostwriting is heart.
 Publishing is business.

 Maybe you'll find one company that can do both well, but I doubt it.
+Most of the time those companies that offer to "do it all" will charge you for services you don't really need.

-Hire an individual to ghostwrite your book.
+Always hire an individual to ghostwrite your book.

 Then decide how to release your baby into the world.